-The Polonia Polish Folk Dance Ensemble of Regina has flourished over the last eight decades, amassing a collection of Polish folk costumes and music, and an extensive repertoire of dances.
-The past 40 years have seen Polonia travel and perform across Canada, the USA, and Poland.
-The members of the ensemble continue to share their love for Polish folk culture through song, music, and dance, and continue to perform for audiences in Canada and internationally.
+In May 2020, Polonia marks its 50th anniversary as Polonia Polish Folk Dance Ensemble of Regina.
+Over the last five decades, amassing a collection of Polish folk costumes and music, and an extensive repertoire of dances.
+The past 50 years have seen Polonia travel and perform across Canada, the USA, and Poland.
+The members of the ensemble continue to share their love for Polish folk culture through song, music, and dance and continue to perform for audiences in Canada and internationally.

 Celebrate Polonia's 50th Anniversary on Saturday, May 23, 2020.